coriesmitka/coriesmitka/README.md

   Focused on **data normalization, visibility equity**, and **eventual ML comparison** with men’s data.
   Technologies: **Python, JSON APIs, data modeling**

+  :sparkles: **Why now?**
+  As of May 23, 2025, PWHL’s second-season playoffs are underway with headline news confirming:
+  > _“More fans, more teams: PWHL proves women’s hockey is a hit”_
+  > *— with expansion from 6 to 8 teams next season.*

+  This project is future-ready — built to scale with the league and analyze the growth from founding season through expansion.
+  - Captures structural changes (new teams, rosters, schedules)
+  - Enables data equity for ML models across leagues
+  - Supports cross-league comparison of momentum and player development

   </details>

 - <details>